-Equipment loans cover the total purchase price of a piece of machinery for your business.
+Equipment loans cover a percentage of your business’s total purchase price of a piece of machinery.

 How long can you finance equipment?

-Most lenders will have repayment periods of 1 to 25 years.
+The average repayment period is 1 to 25 years.

 Can I use Section 179 tax deduction for equipment financing?